 In constructive mathematics, we often do algebra by equipping an algebra with a tight apartness (and requiring the algebraic operations to be strongly extensional).
 In this context, it is convenient to replace subalgebras with anti-subalgebras, which classically are simply the complements of subalgebras.

-A subset of is open (relative to ) if or whenever .
-An antisubalgebra of is an open subset such that some whenever .
-By taking the contrapositive?, we see that the complement of is a subalgebra ; then may be recovered as the -complement of (the set of those such that whenever ).
-However, we cannot start with an arbitrary subalgebra and get an antisubalgebra in this way, as we cannot (in general) prove openness.
-(We can take the antisubalgebra generated by the -complement of , as described below, but its complement will generally only be a superset of .)
+A subset of is open (or -open) if, whenever , or .
+An antisubalgebra of is an open subset such that for some whenever for any .
+By taking the contrapositive, we see that the complement of is a subalgebra , but we cannot (in general) start with a subalgebra and get an antisubalgebra .
+(Impredicatively, we can take the antisubalgebra generated, as described below, by the -complement of , that is the set of those elements of that every element of , but its complement will generally only be a superset of .)

 The empty subset of any algebra is an antisubalgebra, the empty antisubalgebra or improper antisubalgebra, whose complement is the improper subalgebra (which is all of ).
 An antisubalgebra is proper if it is inhabited; the ability to have a positive definition of when an antisubalgebra is proper is a significant motivation for the concept.

 If is an antisubalgebra and is a constant (given by an operation or a composite of same with other operations), then whenever .
-If there are only Kuratowski-finitely many constants (which is needed to prove openness), we define the trivial antisubalgebra to be the subset of those elements such that for each constant (the -complement of the trivial subalgebra?).
-In general, we may also take the trivial antisubalgebra to be the union of all antisubalgebras, although this is not predicative.
+If the theory has well-behaved constants, then we can define the trivial antisubalgebra to be the subset of those elements such that for each constant (the -complement of the trivial subalgebra).
+In general, we may also take the trivial antisubalgebra to be the union of all antisubalgebras (but this is not predicative).

 Instead of subgroups, use antisubgroups.
-In detail, is an antisubgroup if whenever , or whenever , and whenever .
+In this case the definition can be simplified a bit: a subset of an inequality group is an antisubgroup if whenever , or whenever , and whenever .
+We need not assume that is open; this can be proved from strong extensionality of the group operations on and the stronger form of the nullary anticlosure condition (“ whenever ” is a strengthening of the condition that would be the literal nullary case of the general definition.)
 An antisubgroup is normal if whenever .
 The trivial antisubgroup is the -complement of .

-Instead of ideals (of commutative rings), use antiideals (and we also have left and right antiideals of general rings).
-In detail, is an antiideal if whenever , or whenever , and whenever .
-It follows that an antiideal is proper iff . is prime if it is proper and whenever and ; is minimal if it is proper and, for each , for some , for each , (which is constructively stronger than being prime and minimal among proper ideals).
-The trivial? antiideal is the -complement of .
+Instead of ideals (of rings), use antiideals.
+(Technically, these are antisubalgebras of the ring as a module over itself.)
+Again we can omit -openness by strengthening the nullary condition.
+In detail, a subset of is a two-sided antiideal (or simply an antiideal in the commutative case) if whenever , or whenever , and and whenever . is a left antiideal if instead the last condition requires only that , and is a right antiideal if instead the last condition requires only that .
+It follows that an antiideal is proper iff . is prime (or antiprime) if it is proper and whenever and ; is minimal (or antimaximal) if it is proper and, for each , for some , for each , and (which is constructively stronger than being prime and minimal among proper ideals).
+The trivial antiideal is the -complement of .